cweiske/phubb/README.rst

 =====================
 - Subscribing to a topic
 - Notifying the hub about a topic update

+  - Wildcard URLs supported (with ``*``).
+    All matching subscribed topics are then checked if they changed and notifications are sent out.
+    Wildcards in domain or scheme are not allowed.
 - Sending notifications to subscribers

   - As many worker-processes as you want to speed it up